About Me

 Who Am I?

 I was born in Iowa City, Iowa and raised in Austin, Texas.
-My parents divorced when I was 4, so I was raised by a single mother for most of my life.
-My identity as a first-generation immigrant and South Asian woman growing up in a single-income household has deeply shaped the person I am today.
+My parents divorced when I was 4 and my mom is a survivor of domestic abuse.
+My mother raised my brother and me by herself throughout our lives.
+My identity as a first-generation immigrant and South Asian woman growing up in a single-income household has deeply shaped who I am.

 I am currently a junior at Harvard University studying Social Studies and Studies of Women, Gender & Sexuality, with a minor in Ethnicity, Migration, & Rights and a language citation in Arabic.
-My academic and personal work focuses on criminal justice, human rights, and global policy, particularly in youth incarceration, gender justice, and grassroots organizing.
-My undergraduate studies focus on the experiences of migrant populations in the United States and how migrant labor becomes racialized and gendered in a global market economy.
+My academic and personal work focuses on youth incarceration, gender justice, and grassroots organizing.
+My undergraduate studies focus on the experiences of immigrants in the United States and how migrant labor becomes racialized and gendered in a global market economy.
 Currently, I am researching South Asian migrant women’s labor in eyebrow threading salons and the emergence of informal beauty economies in the U.S. and U.K.

 I am currently a 2026 Liman Law Fellow and plan to pursue a career in human rights law in the future.
 My dream is to work at the International Criminal Court in the Hague, Netherlands.

 I am an experienced grassroots organizer, student activist, and human rights advocate.
 In 2020, I founded the Austin Liberation Youth Movement and in 2022, I co-founded the Finish the 5 campaign.
 I currently serve as co-President of the Harvard Undergraduate Chapter of Amnesty International.
 I’ve worked at Amnesty International USA, the Edgelands Institute, the New York Mayor's Office of Criminal Justice, and the American Civil Liberties Union (ACLU).
 I’ve led multiple youth-led campaigns, drafted legislation, and coordinated advocacy efforts on local, state, and national levels across issues related to criminal justice reform.
-My advocacy spans policy research, lobbying, mutual aid, political education, and community organizing.
-Ultimately, I am passionate about creating more just, resilient, and equitable communities and mobilizing marginalized populations to create social change.
+I’m skilled in policy research, lobbying, mutual aid, political education, and community organizing.
+Ultimately, I am passionate about creating more just, resilient, and equitable communities and mobilizing marginalized communities to create social change.